DON’T MISS

 Essential stores remain open

-Essential stores such as petrol stations and grocery stores at train stations will also remain open, however, most normal grocery stores will close, so it’s wise to stock up in advance of August 1.
+Essential stores such as petrol stations and grocery stores at train stations will also remain open, but most normal grocery stores will close, so it’s wise to stock up in advance of August 1.

 Schools and offices will close